Balvano train disaster: Disaster

 The air was already filled with smoke since another train had passed shortly before, and the drivers' effort to restart the train caused the locomotives to produce even more carbon monoxide–laden smoke.
 As a result, the crew and stowaways were asphyxiated, so slowly that they failed to realize what was happening to them.
 Most died in their sleep.
 Of the few survivors most were in the last few wagons, which were still in the open air.

-At some point the driver of the 476 locomotive tried to engage the reverse gear in an attempt to exit the tunnel, but he fainted before succeeding.
+At some point, the driver of the 476 locomotive tried to engage the reverse gear in an attempt to exit the tunnel, but he fainted before succeeding.
 Moreover, he could not communicate with the driver of the other engine (which in fact continued to push in the forward direction) because the 476 was an Austrian-built engine with right-hand drive, while the 480 had left-hand drive as usual in Italian railways.

 At 05:10 the Balvano station master learned of the disaster from last car's brakeman, who had walked back to the station.
 At 05:25 a locomotive reached the site but the many corpses on the track prevented it from removing the train from the tunnel; only some forty survivors in the last wagons could be assisted.
 At 08:40 a second rescue team arrived which hauled the train back to the station.
 Among the crew, only the one brakeman, and the second locomotive's fireman, survived.

 Due to the large number of corpses, the wartime lack of resources, and the poverty of many of the victims, only the train staff received a proper burial; stowaways were buried without a religious service in four common graves at the Balvano cemetery.

 Responsibility

-The accident was the result of many factors.
-The root cause was the lack of supervision by railway authorities, who tolerated so many stowaways riding on the train.
-Contributing factors were the low-quality coal, the lack of ventilation in the tunnel, the wet rails, and the fact that the train had a double heading instead of a push–pull configuration.
+The poisoning was the result of many factors.
+The root cause was the lack of supervision by railway authorities, who tolerated a large number of stowaways on the train.
+Contributing factors were the low-quality coal, the lack of ventilation in the tunnel, the wet rails, and the fact that the train was double-headed instead of being banked by the second locomotive.
 The lack of coordination between the drivers of the two locomotives was the proximate cause.
 In addition, the death toll was aggravated by the delay in rescue efforts.

 Despite this, the commission which inquired into the accident did not pursue those responsible, and considered it as caused by force majeure.
 At the time, the catastrophe was attributed mainly to: